 Download the Call for Entries.

-Nominations are open for the 2018 AIA Georgia Honor Awards!
+Nominations will be open for the 2019 AIA Georgia Honor Awards January 8th, 2019!
 This program is part of a long-standing tradition of recognizing individuals and organizations for their outstanding achievements in support of the profession of architecture and the AIA.

 Please review the eligibility and nomination guidelines for each category before submitting a nomination.
 You find and download a copy of these descriptions here.